CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # Test Service

 Service-agnostic implementations SHOULD use the test service OID `1.3.6.1.4.1.58708.1.1` for testing purposes.
+Service implementations MUST NOT use this service.

 This service is not subject to additional requirements or recommendations.